sunpy/sunpy/docs/dev_guide/contents/example_gallery.rst

   Similarly complex jargon should be avoided unless clearly explained.

 * There should be a good variety of examples for each section (simple and more complex to cater for different levels).

+* When creating a plot, particularly of a map, the example should follow these rules of thumb to minimize verbosity and maintain consistency with the other gallery examples:

+  * Do not use `~sunpy.map.GenericMap.peek` in examples.
+Instead, use `~sunpy.map.GenericMap.plot`.

+  * Always create a figure instance using ``plt.figure()`` prior to creating a plot.

+  * Only create an axes instance if it is explicitly needed later in the example (e.g. when overplotting a coordinate on a map using ``ax.plot_coord``).

+  * If an axes instance is created, it should be explicitly passed as a keyword argument wherever possible (e.g. in `~sunpy.map.GenericMap.plot` or `~sunpy.map.GenericMap.draw_grid`).

+  * After each figure is created, call ``plt.show()``.
+While not explicitly needed for the gallery to render, this ensures that, when run as a script, the gallery will display each figure sequentially.